Christmas Newsletter 2022

 Debbie reflects on our social outreach and Christmas dates

-On Saturday 3rd December we are arranging a day out to Chichester for some festive fun and a spot of Christmas shopping at the Christmas market.
+On Saturday 25th November we are arranging a day out to Winchester for some festive fun and a spot of Christmas shopping at the Christmas market.

 Other things…